electroneum/electroneum/gui/migration-tool/README.md

 Without this, `electron-builder` will fail when packaging the AppImage.
 The `.deb` target does not require FUSE.

+### Windows build note

+On Windows, the build may fail with a symlink error when `electron-builder` extracts its code signing cache (`Cannot create symbolic link : A required privilege is not held by the client`).
+This is a Windows permissions issue, not a code problem.
+To fix it, either:

+- Run the build from an **Administrator** command prompt / PowerShell, or
+- Enable **Developer Mode** in Windows (Settings → Update & Security → For Developers → Developer Mode), which grants symlink permissions without admin.

+The produced executable will still work even if this error appears — it only affects macOS-specific files in the cache that are not needed on Windows.

 ## Project Structure

 ```